Vulcan 900 Classic LT

 I think I will be able to match about 300 km per tank.
 I have 270 right now, and the needle is almost at the red mark.
 The 3 liter warning light has not come on yet.
 Last time I filled up at about the same needle position it was 11 liters and 220 km.

 Cornering clearance: I have not dragged the floor boards yet.
 I don't think clearance is going to be an issue for me, regardless of other people's opinions.
 I did change my driving style a little by leaning my shoulders into the sharper corners.
 It helps keep the bike more upright.
-Also I have slowed down a bit from my BMW days, but that just means I don't come up behind slow moving traffic as often.
+Also I have slowed down a bit from my BMW days.

 July 16, 2007

 There seems to be a general feeling that Japanese bikes such as the Vulcan are Harley clones.
 I'm not so sure about that.
 This bike has 4 valves per cylinder, liquid cooling, fuel injection, and a short stroke motor.
 Maybe having 2 cylinders in a V is a rip-off, but really, lots of other bikes have had that layout for over a hundred years.
-Harley was not the first.
+Harley was not even the first with a V-twin.
 It seems like most Americans like the look of a V-twin, so Kawasaki will build them for their customers.
 Now how about the stuff Harley copied from Japan?
-For starters, their entire manufacturing process was copied in the early eighties.
+For starters, their entire manufacturing process was copied from Japan in the early eighties.
 That was just about the time that Harleys became reliable, and it's no coincidence.

 Just as I had some problems adjusting to the BMW K1100LT when I first bought it, now I am having some problems getting used to the Vulcan.